mechyai/RL-BCA/README.md

 # RL-BCA (Work In Progress...)
-### This repo is for reinforcement learning (RL) algorithm development and testing of BCA (Building Control Agent) on EnergyPlus (E+) 9.5 building energy simulator using Python Energy Management System (EMS) API using a meta-class wrapper.
+### This repo is for reinforcement learning (RL) algorithm development and testing of BCA (Building Control Agent) on EnergyPlus (E+) 9.5 building energy simulator using Python Energy Management System (EMS) API with a meta-class wrapper.

 *This repo was constructed by someone with little experience with EnergyPlus and software/programming, but wanted to assist in creating an easily interfacable RL 'environment' for intelligent HVAC control research.*